 Step 2 – Gross Profit /Selling Price = Gross Profit Margin = $6/$10 = .6.
 To find the percentage, multiply by 100 to get 60%

 Net Profit Margin is the percentage of profit left after all expenses have been subtracted from sales.
 The calculation takes net profits divided by net sales.
-For example, say a business brings in $100,000 per year in revenues and has net profit of $25,000.
+For example, say a business brings in $100,000 per year in revenues and has a net profit of $25,000.
 To find the net profit margin you would take $25,000 and divide by $100,000 which calculates to be .25 or 25% after multiplying by 100.

 To help better illustrate the difference between gross & net income, below are some answers to common questions.

 A company’s net income can be found by determining the difference in retained earnings from two consecutive periods’ balance sheets and then subtract any dividends that were distributed.
+Remember, the balance sheet focuses on a company’s assets including intangible assets, liabilities, and equity.
+The cash flow statement reflects the changes in the balance sheet accounts including the cash flow from operations, financing, and investors.

-Net income can be reduced by an increased cost of goods, operating expenses or taxes.
+Net income can be reduced by an increased cost of goods, operating expenses, or taxes.

 Net income is important to a business because it shows if there is money left after paying for all expenses.
 Without net income, a business will become bankrupt without an infusion of additional capital.
 It is also a necessary figure to prepare a tax return for the business.